-- Appropriations levels and statutory provisions may be maintained under the assumption that Pell Grant program costs would eventually use the surplus.
-For example as the U.S. population grows, postsecondary enrollment and Pell Grant participation may grow. - Award levels for Pell Grant recipients may be increased in order to increase the size of a Pell Grant.
-For example, the discretionary base maximum award was increased from \$4,860 in FY2009-FY2017 to \$5,035 in FY2018. - Student eligibility for Pell Grants may be expanded.
-For example, increasing the discretionary base maximum award from \$4,860 in FY2009-FY2017 to \$5,035 in FY2018 also increases the number of students who are eligible. - Statutory provisions that establish Pell Grant award rules may be modified to increase the amount of funds that some students may receive.
-For example, yearround Pell Grants were reauthorized beginning in AY2017-2018. - Statutory provisions that establish the calculation of EFC may be modified to increase the numbers of students eligible for Pell Grants and other HEA Title IV need-based financial aid. - Statutory provisions that establish student eligibility for any HEA Title IV aid programs may be amended to increase eligibility.
+- example as the U.S. population grows or a recession occurs, postsecondary enrollment and Pell Grant participation may grow. - Award levels for Pell Grant recipients may be increased in order to increase the size of a Pell Grant.
+For example, the discretionary base maximum award has increased from \$4,860 in FY2009-FY2017 to \$5,835 in FY2022. - Student eligibility for Pell Grants may be expanded.
+For example, increasing the discretionary base maximum award from \$4,860 in FY2009-FY2017 to \$5,035 in FY2018 also increased the number of students who were eligible. - Statutory provisions that establish Pell Grant award rules may be modified to increase the amount of funds that some students may receive.
+For example, year-round Pell Grants were reauthorized beginning in AY2017-2018. - Statutory provisions that establish the calculation of EFC may be modified to increase the numbers of students eligible for Pell Grants and other HEA Title IV need-based financial aid. - Statutory provisions that establish student eligibility for any HEA Title IV aid programs may be amended to increase eligibility.